 As Susan Elliot explains in the book “Getting Past Your Breakup”, closure comes from within – your ex cannot give you closure and you should not try to get it from him or her.
 No matter what answer your ex gives you it won’t really satisfy you because the outcome is still the same.

 The author also suggests writing your ex a letter without expecting a response, which you may or may not choose to send.
-In the letter, examine the relationship through a redemptive lens, and focus on the positive outcomes that arise from the break-up.
-Write about the relationship in this way, over the course of 4-days.
-This helped me so much and the letter templates are included in the breakup journal.
+In the letter, examine the relationship through a redemptive lens, and focus on the positive outcomes that arise from the breakup.
+Write about the relationship in this way, over the course of 4 days.
+This helped me so much and the letter templates are included in the free breakup journal below.

 I found that without closure I could not move on.
 The minute I got closure, I felt like I was finally capable of dealing with the breakup.

 Getting through a breakup isn’t easy and it will take time but you can definitely do a lot of things to make it take less time.
 There is no best way to get over a breakup and no magic pill you can take, but if you do as many of the following things as possible, you will find yourself in a better place than you were before the breakup.